mrc-ide/easymap/README.md

 Unit tests are in the `tests/unit` folder.
 Run unit tests with `npm run test:unit`.
 The `msw` package is used to allow mocking of http requests.

 Playwright e2e tests are in `tests/e2e`.
-Run e2e tests with `npm run test:e2e`.
+Run e2e tests with `npm run test:e2e` while the app is running locally.

 ## Linting and formatting